 The geothermal spas in Iceland have made quite a name for themselves worldwide, and we get it, Icelanders have been enjoying the luxurious geothermal water for centuries.
 You may have already heard of the wondrous Blue Lagoon, and for many years this was one of the main geothermal spas to enjoy in Iceland.
 However, in recent years there has been quite a boom in new geothermal spas all across the country and we aren’t complaining!
 All the geothermal spas bring a unique environment to enjoy, just the more reason to visit all of them.

-There are several great options to choose from when it comes to geothermal spas in Iceland, here are just a few ideas of some of the newer locations to check out in 2022.
+There are several great options to choose from when it comes to geothermal spas in Iceland, here are just a few ideas of some of the newer locations to check out.

 1. Sky Lagoon - this newly opened oceanside spa is located right in Reykjavik, but you won’t feel like you are in the city as you soak in the warm waters taking in the breathtaking views over the sea.
 Be sure to try the seven-step spa ritual for a unique and relaxing experience.